RhugvedChavan146/BHIV-Shakti-Universal-Dashboard-Platform-And-Ecosystem-Convergence/apps/shakti/docs/PRODUCTION_READINESS_REPORT.md

 The SHAKTI Operational Command Center is a real-time executive dashboard built with React 19, TypeScript 6, and Vite 8.
 It connects to a FastAPI backend via 8 typed API endpoints and renders 10 independently updating dashboard zones.

+## Safety and Error Handling

+Status: ✅ PASS
+1. The integration supports controlled unresolved, unavailable, permission-restricted, capability-gated, and degraded states.
+2. Runtime execution and recovery remain outside the Agent Selector boundary.

 ## Final Decision

 Agent Selector implementation: ✅ PASS
 Dashboard SDK integration: ✅ PASS
+System implementation status: ✅ PRODUCTION READY

+The Agent Selector has been successfully integrated into the reusable Dashboard SDK while maintaining the required composition-time-only architectural boundary and backward-compatible dashboard integration.